teorth/equational_theories/CONTRIBUTING.md

 - [`Magma.lean`](equational_theories/Magma.lean)  This contains the API for Magmas.
 - [`FreeMagma.lean`](equational_theories/FreeMagma.lean)  Contains the API for free Magmas.
-- [`EquationalResult.lean`](equational_theories/EquationalResult.lean)  Introduces the `@[equational_result]` attribute, which adds metadata to allow for easier aggregation of implications.
-Also adds `conjecture` keyword, which is a variant of `proof_wanted` which keeps the metadata produced by `@[equational_result]` (but marking it as a conjecture).
-- [`Closure.lean`](equational_theories/Closure.lean)  Contains code for computing the transitive closure of the implications.
 - [`Generated.lean`](equational_theories/Generated.lean)  This short file imports all the generated data sets.
-- [`EquationsCommand.lean`](equational_theories/EquationsCommand.lean)  A technical file to speed up elaboration of equations.
-- [`ParseImplications.lean`](equational_theories/ParseImplications.lean)  Tools to help parse implications within Lean.
 - [`Visualization.lean`](equational_theories/Visualization.lean) A tool to visualize the implications within the Lean infoview.
-- [`Equations.lean`](equational_theories/Equations.lean)  A list of selected equations of particular interest, which we will refer to as "subgraph equations".
+- [`Equations.lean`](equational_theories/Equations.lean)  A list of selected equations of particular interest.
 - [`AllEquations.lean`](equational_theories/AllEquations.lean)  The complete set of 4692 equational laws involving at most four magma operations (up to symmetry and relabeling).
 It was generated using [this script](scripts/generate_eqs_list.py).
 The subgraph equations are included as an import.
-If you find an equation here of particular interest to study, consider transferring it to `Equations.lean` to give it the status of a subgraph equation.
+If you find an equation here of particular interest to study, consider transferring it to `Equations.lean`.
-- [`Subgraph.lean`](equational_theories/Subgraph.lean)  This is the file for all results concerning the subgraph equations specifically.
+- [`Subgraph.lean`](equational_theories/Subgraph.lean)  This is the file for all results concerning the specific laws of interest.

+Some technical Lean files:
+- [`EquationalResult.lean`](equational_theories/EquationalResult.lean)  Introduces the `@[equational_result]` attribute, which adds metadata to allow for easier aggregation of implications.
+Also adds `conjecture` keyword, which is a variant of `proof_wanted` which keeps the metadata produced by `@[equational_result]` (but marking it as a conjecture).
+- [`Closure.lean`](equational_theories/Closure.lean)  Contains code for computing the transitive closure of the implications.
+- [`ParseImplications.lean`](equational_theories/ParseImplications.lean)  Tools to help parse implications within Lean.
+- [`FactsSyntax.lean`](equational_theories/FactsSyntax.lean)  Support for assertions that a given magma obeys one set of laws but fails another.
+- [`DecideBang.lean`](equational_theories/DecideBang.lean) Variants of the `decide` tactic with various hacks to speed up elaboration.
+- [`EquationsCommand.lean`](equational_theories/EquationsCommand.lean)  Speeds up elaboration of equations.
+- [`MemoFinOp.lean`](equational_theories/MemoFinOp.lean) Defines the macro `memoFinOp` that memoizes a function `f : Fin n → Fin n → Fin n`.

 In addition to these files, contributors are welcome to add additional Lean files to the project in the [`equational_theories` folder](equational_theories) or one of its subfolders, to establish more facts about equations.
 In order for your contributions to be easily detected by automated tools, please try to follow the following guidelines.